chef/chef-web-docs/content/ohai.md

 - `:Interupts` - Data from /proc/interrupts and /proc/irq (New in Chef Infra Client 16)
 - `:Lspci` - PCI device information on Linux hosts.
 - `:Lsscsi` - SCSI device information on Linux hosts.
-- `:Passwd` - User and Group information on non-Windows hosts.
+- `:Passwd` - User and Group information.
 This plugin can result in large node sizes if a system connects to Active Directory or LDAP.
 - `:Sessions` - Sessions data from loginctl on Linux hosts.
 - `:Sysctl` - All sysctl values on Linux hosts.